CEI-lab/ece3400-2018/docs/lab4.md

   **Make sure to keep track of each register's name, address(hex), and value(hex).**

   #### *Q6:*
-  Take a look at the timing diagrams (Fig 5 and 6) on Page 7 (Ignore HSYNC, we don't use it).
+  Take a look at the timing diagrams (Fig 5 and 6) on Page 7 (Ignore HSYNC, you won't use it).
 Use both diagrams to determine when you should sample your data.
 (Hint: You only want to sample valid bytes, and each one only once)

 ## Lab
   To begin, grab an OV7670 camera and two DE0-Nano FPGAs for your team.
 (Note that until the Lab 4 deadline has passed, you do not get to keep these in your box because we do not have enough boards for all 30 teams to keep two).